VigneshVSV/hololinked-docs/source/howto/index.rst

 .. literalinclude:: code/thing_with_http_server.py
     :language: python
     :linenos:
-    :lines: 1-2, 7-12, 35-37, 86-94
+    :lines: 8-11, 37-40, 89-97

-Further, as it will be clear from :doc:`next <clients>` section, it is also not necessary to use HTTP, although it is suggested to use it especially for network exposed objects because its a standarised protocol.
+Further, as it will be clear from :doc:`next <clients>` section, it is also not necessary to use HTTP, although it is suggested especially for networked applications because its a standarised protocol.
 Objects locally exposed only to other processes within the same computer may stick to ZMQ transport and avoid HTTP altogether if web development is not necessary.

-It can be summarized that the three main building blocks of a network exposed object, or a hardware ``Thing`` are:

-* properties - use them to model settings of instrumentation (both hardware and software-only), expose general class/instance attributes, captured & computed data
-* actions - use them to issue commands to instruments like start and stop acquisition, connect/disconnect etc.
-* events - push measured data, create alerts/alarms, inform availability of certain type of data etc.

-Each are separately discussed in depth in their respective sections within the doc found on the section navigation.